hiscorebob/BTTF_LAMP_AND_CLOCK/README.md

 Optional:
 - GPIO21 - Button for switching between Back to the Future / CyberPunk or OFF
+- GPIO16 - Connect to DF Player TX for sound effects output (don't forget to place sound files on SD Card)
+- GPIO17 - Connect to DF Player RX for sound effects

 Adapt these to your config or likings.